fredericbonnet/helena/docs/src/helena-dialect/macros.spec.md

 Macro commands are commands that execute a body script in the calling scope.

+### Help

+Macros have built-in support for `help` generated from their argspec.

+- ✅ zero

+- ✅ one

+- ✅ two

+- ✅ optional

+- ✅ remainder

 ### Arguments

 - ✅ should shadow scope variables